Waning Crescent on

 Moon before ascending node

-13 days after descending node on 16 May 2003 at 10:51 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 30 May 2003 at 08:33 in ♉ Taurus.
+13 days after descending node on 16 May 2003 at 10:51 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 30 May 2003 at 08:33 in ♉ Taurus.

 Moon before northern standstill

-10 days since the previous standstill on 19 May 2003 at 03:13 in ♑ Capricorn when the Moon has reached South declination of ∠-26.503°, the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠26.491° at the point of next northern standstill on 2 June 2003 at 15:27 in ♋ Cancer.
+10 days since the last southern standstill on 19 May 2003 at 03:13 in ♑ Capricorn when the Moon has reached South declination of ∠-26.503° the lunar orbit is extending northward over the next 4 days to face maximum declination of ∠26.491° at the point of next northern standstill on 2 June 2003 at 15:27 in ♋ Cancer.

 Syzygy in 1 day